Shubhangpathak/Portfolio/README.md

 Portfolio project <br>

-This is made using basics i have learned upltil now i'm making it resposive <br><br>
+This is made using basics i have learned up unltil now i'm making it resposive <br><br>

 This is my first Git repo, and as I'm still a beginner, I don't intend for it to be my main portfolio just yet.
 For now, it serves its purpose.<br><br>